TritonDataCenter/rfd/rfd/0067/README.md

 ### sapi

-Need to break sapi's silly circular dep on config-agent.
-TODO: ticket for this.
+With SAPI-294 and TOOLS-1896 we have broken SAPI's circular dep on config-agent so updating it is now easy.
+I *think* SAPI should be HA'able now.
+TODO: verify this.

 ### ufds